Hierarchically Composing Level Generators for the Creation of Complex Structures: Introduction

 \section{Introduction}

-Procedural content generation (PCG) is a research field focused on generating game content, such as levels, maps, music, etc., in an automated way~\citep{togelius2011Searchbased}.
-PCG has numerous benefits, such as being cheaper to use than the alternative of manually designing content~\citep{hendrikx2013Procedural} and being able to generate significantly more content than would be possible through manual creation~\citep{smith2017Procedural,korn2017Procedural}.
-PCG has recently garnered more attention~\citep{brewer2017computerized} as video games have become more popular~\citep{esa_2022,esa_2023}, leading to impressive results in numerous games~\citep{volz2018Evolving,gisslen2021Adversarial,earle2021Illuminating}.
+Procedural content generation (PCG) is a research field focused on automatically generating game content, such as levels, maps and music~\citep{togelius2011Searchbased}.
+PCG has several benefits: it is often cheaper than manually designing content~\citep{hendrikx2013Procedural}, and it allows for significantly more content to be generated than would otherwise be possible through human creation~\citep{smith2017Procedural,korn2017Procedural}.
+PCG has recently garnered more attention~\citep{brewer2017computerized}, leading to impressive results in numerous games~\citep{volz2018Evolving,gisslen2021Adversarial,earle2021Illuminating}.

 However, much of the research done in the field of PCG focuses on simple, 2D tilemap games, such as \textit{Super Mario Bros}, \textit{The Legend of Zelda}, and maze games~\citep{beukman2022Procedural,khalifa2020Pcgrl,earle2021Illuminating,ferreira2014Multipopulation,shaker2011Mario}.
-While these are useful test domains, the games themselves are often very simple, and do not exhibit complex structures.
+While these are useful testbeds, they are often very simple, and do not exhibit complex structures.
 This focus on simplicity makes it non-trivial to generalise these methods to more complex and modern games.
-Furthermore, few methods focus on, or excel at, generating large and complex levels, which would be necessary for PCG to become more mainstream~\citep{togelius2013Procedural}.
+Furthermore, few methods focus on, or excel at, generating large and complex levels, which is a necessary step for PCG to become more mainstream~\citep{togelius2013Procedural}.

-This has led to recent research that applies PCG to more complex titles~\citep{grbic2020Evocraft,salge2018Generative,jiang2022Learning,barthet2022openended}, one notable example being \minecraft. \minecraft is a 3D, discrete voxel-based game, making it amenable to grid-based PCG methods originally developed for 2D tilemaps.
-It is also more complex than these aforementioned games, and thus provides a useful domain to bridge the gap between traditional and modern games.
+This has led to recent research that applies PCG to more complex titles~\citep{grbic2020Evocraft,salge2018Generative,jiang2022Learning,barthet2022openended}, particularly \minecraft. \minecraft is a 3D, discrete voxel-based game, making it amenable to grid-based PCG methods originally developed for 2D tilemaps.
+It is also more complex than these aforementioned games and thus provides a useful domain to bridge the gap between traditional and modern games.